Certificate in Planning Enforcement - May 2026 Intake

 The course provides officers with a thorough grounding in the principles behind their planning enforcement powers and, through case studies and small group work, examples of the exercise of those powers in practice and the pitfalls and strategies which can be employed.
 Training involves a mixture of taught (online) classes, case studies and small group work and we aim to make the training days as intensive and immersive as possible.

-The Certificate in Planning Enforcement consists of 4 modules and can be completed consecutively over a period of two years.
+The Certificate in Planning Enforcement consists of 4 modules and can be completed consecutively or, exceptionally, out of order.

 The 1st Module of the course will be hosted residential and the other modules will be hosted virtually.
 Each module will follow a similar format of initial pre-reading with a multiple choice assignment within 1 month.
 After completion of the multiple choice assignment, delegates will attend 2 residential/online training days which are immersive and practical in nature.
 Finally, an essay assignment (3,000 words) will test students on their knowledge and understanding.
 Throughout the duration of the module, the student cohort will be encouraged to discuss practical problems with each other and their moderator.
 To achieve a pass on quiz and essay you will be required to achieve between 50 and 64, for a merit between 65 and 74, and for a distinction above 75.
 The quiz carries 20% and the essay 80% of the final module mark.